 Vision

-An Aotearoa New Zealand secure from external threat, working to promote conflict prevention and peaceful conflict resolution across the globe.
+Aotearoa New Zealand is secure from external threats and promotes conflict prevention and peaceful conflict resolution across the globe.

 Values and Principles

-- Independence: Aotearoa New Zealand’s defence policy should be independent from the defence policies of states and regions with great military and economic strength.
+- Appropriate Decision-Making: Risks of power abuse and exploitation through defence and security activities can be mitigated by democratic oversight, transparency, and independence from the defence and security policies of states and regions with great military and economic strength.

 Strategic Priorities